 Blockchain is also disrupting the payments industry.
 Though it’s still primarily associated with cryptocurrency, the technology is being applied to mainstream transactions.

 For example, Mastercard has started to use blockchain to facilitate B2B payments, addressing the challenges of speed, cross-border transactions, and transparency.
 Visa is also following the same path.
 The idea is to make the payment process and transactions more secure.

 It’s inevitable that blockchain will become integrated into SaaS companies, much in the same way as AI.

 Transaction-Based Payment Models

 Traditionally, SaaS companies have operated on subscription models, where users pay a set fee monthly or annually.
 It’s a model which has served business and customer well due to its stability and convenience.
 For B2B services, such as email marketing, content management, and CRM – this will continue to serve as the most suitable payment model.

 However, as new SaaS companies emerge and become increasingly varied, then a transactional model may prove to be the better option.
-Otherwise known as the “pay-per-use” (PPU) model, it works for businesses which facilitate one-off products, like t-shirt printing or a service with a relatively limited time-frame such as tax return services.
+Otherwise known as the “pay-per-use” (PPU) model, it works for businesses that facilitate one-off products, like t-shirt printing or a service with a relatively limited time-frame such as tax return services.

 You should analyze your metrics and decide which payment model works best.

 Additionally, you need to consider the cash-flow of your business.
 SaaS companies are known for having severe cash-flow issues at the early stages, and a PPU model would only exacerbate this.
 Focusing on annual subscriptions would help bring stability and build a strong foundation for your business.